ROBOTIS-GIT/emanual/docs/en/software/rplus1/motion.md

 Users can make and operate their own robots usig RoboPlus Motion

 {% capture roboplus_motion_warning_01 %}
-`Warning` For this section, some previous knowledge on the following is required.
+**WARNING** : For this section, some previous knowledge on the following is required.
 - XML
 - 3D Graphics
 - C# Programming